-Speaking of which – all of our pitches are sent on behalf of our CMO, Olga Mykhoparkina, or the Founder, Dmytro Okunyev.
-Some queries will require responses from people with certain positions (Founder, CEO, CTO, CMO), others will not.
-However, the idea is that someone with a position such as a CMO will have higher authority on a marketing topic than myself as a writer.
-Ideally, you should have an expert on your team to answer a query so you can give a proper, meaningful answer.
+Speaking of which, all of our pitches are sent on behalf of our CMO, or our founder.
+Some queries will require responses from people in certain positions (Founder, CEO, CTO, CMO), others will not.
+However, the idea is that someone in a position such as a CMO will have more authority on a marketing topic than myself as a writer.
+Ideally, you should have an expert on your team answer a query so you can give a proper, meaningful answer.

 You’re ready to go